2311795/Maxwell-Text-Classification/Single Response/README.md

     print(f'Job Description: {job_desc}\nPredicted Response: {response}\n')
 ```

+## License
 This project is licensed under the MIT License - see the LICENSE file for details

+## References

+1. **Pandas Documentation**: Official documentation for the Pandas library, used extensively for data manipulation in this project.
+[Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/).

+2. **Scikit-Learn User Guide**: Comprehensive guide on how to use Scikit-Learn for machine learning, including model training and evaluation techniques.
+[Scikit-Learn User Guide](https://scikit-learn.org/stable/user_guide.html).

+3. **NLTK Book**: The Natural Language Toolkit (NLTK) is a powerful library for text processing in Python.
+This book provides a deep dive into how to use NLTK effectively.
+[NLTK Book](https://www.nltk.org/book/).

+4. **CSV Format**: Understanding the structure and usage of CSV files, which are commonly used for datasets in data science projects.
+[Wikipedia: Comma-Separated Values](https://en.wikipedia.org/wiki/Comma-separated_values).

+5. **Machine Learning Algorithms**: An overview of different machine learning algorithms and their applications, including those used in this project (Logistic Regression, SVM, Random Forest).
+[Introduction to Machine Learning Algorithms](https://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/).

+6. **Label Mapping Techniques**: Learn more about how label mapping is handled in classification tasks.
+[Label Mapping Guide](https://example.com/label-mapping).